taetscher/ICARUS/README.md

 ## How to ICARUS
-ICARUS, as the name so adequatly describes, is an image classification algorithm that detects all-season Roads in digital images.

-EXPLAIN CONNECTION TO SUSTAINABILITY AND METAPHOR OF ICARUS HIMSELF WHO FLEW TOO CLOSE TO THE SUN

 ICARUS is based on tiny-yolo-voc, which is cause of a few undesirable effects:

 - the performance of the algorithm is not optimal